 How do you Prove Product Liability?

 The general rule of thumb for proving a product liability claim is that one must have an actual injury or monetary loss as a result of the normal operation of the product.
 Even then, one would still need to prove that the item was being used under ‘normal’ conditions and that there was a defect present under those circumstances.
 In other situations, a person can show that they were not properly warned of an item’s hazardous condition as an average consumer.
 These are often the most successful at proving their case in court, as they can be easier to prove than some defects.
-If you think you’ve been the victim of a hazardous product, contact one of the Philadelphia product liability attorneys at the Law Office of Jared S. Zafran to see what options may be available in pursuing your claim.
+If you think you’ve been the victim of a hazardous product, contact one of the Philadelphia product liability attorneys at The Law Office of Jared S. Zafran, LLC to see what options may be available in pursuing your claim.

 What is the Difference Between Strict Liability and Product Liability?